-(holding that a link to a stream of a live webcast of motor races that were shown in real time created a public performance or display because those terms encompass "each step in the process by which a protected work wends its way to the audience").
-But see Flava Works, Inc. v.
+Other courts, including two circuits courts, however, take a different view.
+See, e.g., Flava Works, Inc. v.
 Gunter, 689 F.3d 754, 761 (7th Cir.
 2012) (holding that creating an in-line link to videos via frames from the defendant's website did not amount to a public performance); see generally supra § 4.03 (analyzing these cases and what constitutes a public performance); Perfect 10, Inc. v.
 Amazon.com, Inc., 508 F.3d 1146, 1156, 1162 (9th Cir.
-2007) (applying the server test in holding that Google could not be held directly liable for violating the public display rights of the plaintiff by creating links to photographs on thirdparty locations on the Internet because the content that was linked to was not located on Google's own servers; "Google simply provides HTML instructions directing a user's browser to access a third-party website.
-[I]t is the website publisher's computer, rather than Google's computer, that stores and displays the infringing image."); Flava Works, Inc. v.
+2007) (applying the server test in holding that Google could not be held directly liable for violating the public display rights of the plaintiff by creating links to photographs on third-party locations on the Internet because the content that was linked to was not located on Google's own servers; "Google simply provides HTML instructions directing a user's browser to access a third-party website.
+[I]t is the website publisher's computer, rather than Google's computer, that stores and displays the infringing image."); Hunley v.
+Instagram, LLC, Case No. 21cv-03778-CRB, 2021 WL 4243385 (N.D.
+Cal.
+Sept.
+17, 2021) (dismissing plaintiff's claim against Instagram for secondary copyright infringement, which alleged that Instagram's embedding tool enabled third party websites to display copyrighted photos or videos posted to an Instagram account, because, under the server test, embedding a link does not publicly display a linked photograph or video, and therefore plaintiff could not plausibly allege an underlying act of direct infringement); Flava Works, Inc. v.
 Gunter, Case No. 17 C 1171, 2018 WL 620035, at 2, 4 (N.D.
 Ill.
 Jan.
 30, 2018) (dismissing plaintiff's claim for direct infringement for offering a video bookmarking service because the defendant could not be held directly liable where it was the user, not the service, that clicked on a thumbnail link to access embedded content, and dismissing claims for secondary infringement because the plaintiff could not plausibly identify any myVidster users that in fact infringed one of plaintiff's works-to serve as an underlying act of direct infringement-merely by reference to DMCA notices reproducing alleged links); see generally infra §§ 9.03, 9.04 (analyzing links, in-line links, frames and embedded links in greater detail).

-Direct liability also was imposed in one case where the defendant did not merely link to infringing content, but also was responsible for the infringing content being at the linked locations and had started using links after being warned to stop displaying the photos on his own website.
+Direct liability was imposed in one case where the defendant did not merely link to infringing content, but also was responsible for the infringing content being at the linked locations and had started using links after being warned to stop displaying the photos on his own website.
 See Batesville Services, Inc. v.
 Funeral Depot, Inc., No. 1:02-CV-01011-DFH-TA, 2004 WL 2750253 (S.D.
 Ind.
 Nov.
 10, 2004) (holding that a triable issue of fact existed on the issue of defendant's potential direct or contributory liability for creating links to unauthorized photographs of plaintiff's products, reproducing thumbnails of the photographs, and designing, creating and paying for the pages that it linked to, after having been warned to stop displaying the pictures itself on its own website.).